 - Google Analytics, Facebook, and Mailchimp integration

-- Woocommerce digital downloads’ security is excellent
+- WooCommerce digital downloads’ security is excellent

 - Some may find that it has an overwhelming number of options

-- Initial learning curve is very steep
+- The initial learning curve is very steep

 - All software maintenance and updates must be done by the end-user